 Availability I have fabulous HoshiGaki in stock and ready for immediate shipping, so now is a good time to email me your order and watch your email for my response, oryou can

 For your convenience and security, I take payment through Paypal.
 You do not need a Paypal account.
-There are seven to nine pieces arranged in each gift box.
+There are six to nine pieces arranged in each gift box.

 so now is a good time to e-mail me your order.
 Please watch your e-mail for my response.